odeum/odeum-code/docs/developer/Future-technology.md

 Check NPM (redux-state-history, redux-dev-tools, redux-test-recorder)

 ## Data Branching (SS)
-We need to be able to branch (versioning) data in our databases so we have the ability to work with "DEVDATA" and "MASTERDATA" during development and test.
-Users will be able to "check-out" data from the MASTERDATA into the DEVDATA branch and work with the data from there.
-When done working with a "record" or "structure" the user can commit the DEVDATA data to the MASTERDATA branch.
-The different data-branches need to be accesible to our data-synchronizers in ODEUM Sync Manager (OSM).
+We need to be able to branch data in our databases so we have the ability to work with "DEVDATA", "TESTDATA" and "PRODDATA" during development, test and production.
+Users will be able to "check-out/pull" data from the PRODDATA into the DEVDATA or TRSTDATA branches and work with our tools on the data from there.
+When done working with a "record" or "structure" or queries, the user can commit the DEVDATA/TESTDATA data to the PRODDATA branch.
+The different data-branches need to be accesible to our data-synchronizers in ODEUM Sync Manager (OSM) as well.

 ## Point of failure:
 When delivering the entire app in one render-blocking package, you might run into JS code loading errors.
 Don't make JS your app's single point of failure."